Elon Musk astroturfing? SpaceX employees spoke at Boring Company town hall

 "I thought it sounded kind of silly before, but now I'm convinced it's ridiculous," Faulk told CNET.
 "The desperate attempts to show how it's going to help people in Los Angeles are kind of transparent.
 It has such a narrow scope and use."

-Faulk suggested that so few people showed up because the Boring Company and City of Los Angeles only announced the meeting 12 hours ahead of time.
-But the Boring Company denies that it only gave 12 hours warning, saying it followed standard CEQA procedure by placing ads in five newspapers, one of them Spanish.
+Faulk originally suggested that so few people showed up because the Boring Company and City of Los Angeles only announced the meeting 12 hours ahead of time, but that isn't accurate -- a Notice of Preparation circulating as early as Aug.
+16 includes the date and time of the meeting.
+The Boring Company says it followed standard CEQA procedure by placing ads in five newspapers, one of them Spanish.

-It won't be the public's only opportunity to comment.
+It won't be the public's only opportunity to comment, either.
 The City of Los Angeles is accepting comments through Sept.
 17, and you can find instructions here.

 SpaceX didn't immediately respond to a request for comment.